Tuberculin Skin Test

 WHAT TO EXPECT

-The result is read after 48 hours and not later than 72 hours after the injection has been administered by measuring the size of the firm swelling (induration) of the forearm if any.
-A negative test typically means that the person is not infected with the TB bacteria.
-A positive test typically means that the person has a latent TB infection.
+For TB skin tests, negative results typically mean that the person is not infected with the TB bacteria.
+A TB skin test positive result typically means that the person has a latent TB infection.
 However, it can be the result of a TB vaccine (BCG) or a bacterial infection, like the Mycobacterium tuberculosis bacteria.

 If a person does not return within 72 hours of their test, they will need to be rescheduled for another skin test.

-WHO NEEDS A TB SKIN TEST?
+WHO NEEDS A TB SKIN TEST in Edmonton?

 Canada has one of the lowest infection rates globally, so knowing when you might need a TB skin test is essential.
 You should be tested for TB if you fall into one of the following categories: